Jgroner11/huffman_TM/README.md

 represented by sets of o's, and the - character was used to separate the merged characters from their frequencies.

 \#   x-ooo     @ooo% z-oooo c$y-oo
-Example of what the tape would look like when moving the y character and its frequencies to the end of the tape.
+Example of what the tape would look like when moving the y character and its frequency representation to the end of the tape.
 The c represents a control symbol.

 This project was inspired by CS 4820, a Cornell class which gives an introduction to both Turing Machines and the Huffman Encoding Algorithm.